remorses/compose-watcher/README.md

 Useful for faster developement with containers that expose behaviour based on mounted files.

-To use with compiled languages place the compilation step in the `command` field.

 Example usage

 -   graphql api restart when schema file changes